r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ## VBScript Obfuscation Technics (vba-vbs)

-      [Reverse a string] The StrReverse() vbscript funtion can be used to obfuscate the systemcall(s) by reversing the string(s) at runtime.
+      [Reverse a string] The StrReverse() vbscript funtion can be used to reverse a string.
+      This funtion allow us to obfuscate the systemcall(s) by reversing the string(s) at runtime.

 <br />